Marjorie Anne Jensen

 She is survived by her four children, Anne Maria (Steve), Jared (Reagan), David, and Jill (Dave); her two beloved granddaughters, Madison and Haley; and her nephews, Lance, Brian and Keith.
 She was preceded in death by her parents and her brother, Larry.

 Family and friends are warmly invited to celebrate Marjorie’s life on April 23 from 5:30 until 7:30 PM at Starks Funeral Parlor, 3651 South 900 East, Salt Lake City, Utah.
 Funeral services will be held the following day, Friday, April 24, at 3:00 PM at Redeemer Lutheran Church, 1955 Stratford Ave, Salt Lake City, Utah.
-A livestream link for the service will be available closer to the date on the Starks Funeral Parlor website.
+To watch Marje’s Service live, please click this link.

 In lieu of flowers, the family invites donations in Marje’s memory to the Angel Tree program at Redeemer Lutheran Church or to The American Cancer Society’s Fight Lymphoma Foundation.